hashicorp/consul/website/source/docs/guides/production-acls.html.md

 update the default policy to `default_policy = deny` and initiate another rolling restart.
 After applying the token.

+#### Advantages of the ACL HTTP API

 Alternatively, you can apply the agent token with the [HTTP API](https://www.consul.io/api/acl/tokens.html#create-a-token).
 The HTTP API has three advantages.

-The token can be applied immediately to the agent, no service restart required.
+1. The token can be applied immediately to the agent, no service restart required.
-The configuration file does not need to be manually updated.
+2. The configuration file does not need to be manually updated.
 The token will not be persisted to disk, it will not be stored in plain text.

-The final advantage can also be a disadvantage.
+3. The final advantage can also be a disadvantage.
 Since the token is not persisted to disk, any time the agent is restarted the token will need to re-applied.
 This may not be an issue for scheduled maintenance, but could complicate an unplanned server outage.

-Now that the agents have tokens, we can create tokens for the services.  ## Apply Individual Tokens to the Services
+Now that the agents have tokens, we can create tokens for the services.

+## Apply Individual Tokens to the Services

 The token creation and application process for services is similar to agents.
 Create a policy.
 Use that policy to create a token.
 Add the token to the